-Division of Student Affairs supports and contributes to creating and sustaining a diverse, multicultural, socially just and inclusive campus climate by learning about, recognizing, and honoring the diverse backgrounds, histories, identities, and life experiences of all our students, faculty, and staff.
+The Division of Student Affairs supports and contributes to creating and sustaining a diverse, multicultural, socially just and inclusive campus climate by learning about, recognizing, and honoring the diverse backgrounds, histories, identities, and life experiences of all our students, faculty, and staff.
 Our challenge is to create a campus in which all community members can thrive in an environment where they feel at home, welcome, and safe.

-Programmatic highlights include: Cultural Events Board, 83 Cultural Unity and Engagement Center, 84 Dennis Small Cultural Center, 85 Gender & Sexuality Center, 86 and Women's Resource Center.
-87
+Programmatic highlights include: Cultural Events Board, Dennis Small Cultural Center, Health and Wellness.